 For another printer I tried the footer was completely gone.
 No hint that there was supposed to be something there!

 Experiment: Minimum space in footer to print

 Switch back to Print Layout view and open the footer again for editing.

-How small can the margin in the footer be and still
+How large can the top margin in the footer be and still

 printer the document is set to use and the current font size for the

 Changing the margin of your document may not change what you see in the header or footer.
-Word tries to help you out by displaying the header and footer even when the document's margin is too small.
-You can even get header or footer text on top of document text!
+Word tries to help you out by displaying the header and footer even when the document's margin is actually too small.
+You can wind up with header or footer text on top of document text!
 Let's make that happen.

 While still in the header, drag the bottom margin of the header on the vertical ruler up to the top of the ruler.
 A dotted line shows where the new bottom margin will be.

 The document body moves up and overlaps the header!
 That might shock you right out of your chair!